Applied Health Science

 Our Committment to Research

 Time magazine named Indiana University - Bloomington College of the Year among Research Universities.
-The Department of Applied Health Science has a long-standing commitment to scholarly inquiry in a broad spectrum of areas emphasizing prevention and promotion of health problems.
+The Department of Applied Health Science has a long-standing commitment to scholarly inquiry in a broad spectrum of areas emphasizing prevention of health problems and promotion of healthy lifestyles.
 Research and creative activity in the department includes both basic and applied work in program planning and development, evaluation of the effectiveness of instruction, examination of lifestyle and health behavior in relation to nutrition, exercise, stress, alcohol, tobacco and other drug abuse, individual development and family health, communicable disease, sexual health, and related areas.
 In addition to research projects, faculty members engage in a variety of other scholarly activities, including the preparation of articles, textbooks, and other publications.
 Faculty members are frequently asked to present scholarly papers at regional, national, and international conferences.
 In 2002, the department received the National Honor Award from the Eta Sigma Gamma, a national health science honorary society.
 These accomplishments are due to highly accomplished faculty, quality students, alums, and highly competent staff.